-Lili Chin is an artist based in Brooklyn, NY.
+Lili Chin is an artist based in New York City.
 Combining installation, video and sculpture, her practice focuses on nature and architecture to explore rituals in time, bridging contemporary and ancient ideas that investigate themes of memory, duration and spirituality.
 Having grown up in the Pacific Northwest USA and Singapore, her diverse background shapes her ephemeral impression of the world through raw materials and film to reveal a fragile search for the quotidian sublime.

-Selected international exhibitions venues featuring her installations, sculpture and artwork include the He Xiangning Art Museum, Shenzhen, Collar Works, NY, STPI Print Center, Singapore, and various other venues in Beijing, Shanghai, Mexico City, Ecuador and the Orkney Islands.
+Selected international exhibitions venues featuring her installations, sculpture and artwork include the Drawing Center, Island Gallery, Below Grand, NYC, He Xiangning Art Museum, Shenzhen, Collar Works, NY, STPI Print Center, Singapore, and various other venues in Beijing, Shanghai, Mexico City, Ecuador and the Orkney Islands.
 Her films have screened at various international venues, including Anthology Film Archives, 601 Art Space, Microscope Gallery, Millenium, Oxford Digital Festival, Edinburgh Film Festival, NY Underground Film Festival and more.

-She has attended numerous residencies, including MacDowell, Skowhegan School of Painting and Sculpture, the Swatch Art Peace Hotel, The Studios at Mass MoCA, Weir Art Farm, Hospitalfield, Arborath, Scotland, Akiysoshidai International Art Village, Japan. .
-Forthcoming residencies include Franconia, MN and the Sitka Center for Art and Ecology in Lincoln, Oregon.
+She has attended numerous residencies, including MacDowell, Skowhegan School of Painting and Sculpture, the Swatch Art Peace Hotel, The Studios at Mass MoCA, the Galveston Artist Residency, Hospitalfield, Arborath, Cove Park, Argyll and Bute, Scotland, and Akiyoshidai International Art Village, Japan.
+Forthcoming residencies include Wave Hill, Bronx and the Tides Institute, Maine.
 She holds an MFA from the University of California, San Diego and a BFA from Pratt Institute.